turingschool/curriculum-site/module2/projects/hang_in_there_api/index.md

 ---

 ## Project Description
 Last week you built a front end for your not so motivational posters.
-This week, you're going to build a database that a front end could use rather than having to hardcord their poster data.
+This week, you're going to build a database that a front end could use rather than having to hardcode their poster data.
 How cool is that?
 You are building CRUD functionality in your back end API application.
 <!-- We have provided a front end that you can use to see your work come to life! -->